penghaiping/amazon-sp-api/docs/catalogitems/README.md

 # swagger-java-client

 Selling Partner API for Catalog Items
-- API version: v0
+- API version: 2022-04-01
-  - Build date: 2020-12-15T20:17:36.166+08:00
+  - Build date: 2022-07-24T09:53:49.652+08:00

-The Selling Partner API for Catalog Items helps you programmatically retrieve item details for items in the catalog.
+The Selling Partner API for Catalog Items provides programmatic access to information about items in the Amazon catalog.
+For more information, refer to the [Catalog Items API Use Case Guide](doc:catalog-items-api-v2022-04-01-use-case-guide).

   For more information, please visit [https://sellercentral.amazon.com/gp/mws/contactus.html](https://sellercentral.amazon.com/gp/mws/contactus.html)